Our mission: To inspire community based, conservation-minded tourism, by unifying local and international expertise and resources.

 –Use the Resource Center to lend equipment to guides and the community: books, binoculars, field guides, and hiking supplies.
 Establish satellite equipment lending locations.

--Develop a true exchange program, funding the travel, living, and visa expenses of Nicaraguan volunteers working in the USA.
+-When the political situation in Nicaragua allows, we will develop a true exchange program, funding the travel, living, and visa expenses of Nicaraguan volunteers working in the USA.

 Who We Are:

 Project Directors Jeff and Kate Zylland are devoted to promoting community-based ecotourism, education, and guiding.
 Since 2010 they have lived the seasonal life, working for up to six months at a time in National Parks and environmental education centers in the US, and volunteering internationally.